billp/TermiNetwork/README.md

 ## Error Handling

-TermiNetwork provides its own error types (Error) for all the possible cases.
-Those errors are typically returned by onFailure callbacks from requests.
-You can use the **localizedDescription** property to get a localized error message.
+TermiNetwork provides its own error types (TNError) for all the possible error cases.
+These errors are typically returned in onFailure callbacks of **start** methods.

-To see all the available cases, please visit at <a href="https://billp.github.io/TermiNetwork/Enums/Error.html" target="_blank">Error</a> in documentation.
+To see all the available errors, please visit the <a href="https://billp.github.io/TermiNetwork/Enums/TNError.html" target="_blank">TNError</a> in documentation.

 #### Example